 (added Aug., 2013)

-an entropic domain in which the basic thermodynamic requirements
+sufficient to establish an entropic domain in which the basic

 Light is a 2-D transverse wave, with no time dimension and no space dimension in the direction of motion (clocks stop and meter sticks shrink to nothing at velocity c - as per Einstein).
 Light requires two dimensions to accommodate its alternating electric and magnetic fields, which induce each other at right angles.
 The energy of light is encoded in its frequency (E = hv) with its implied (but suppressed) time dimension.
 The intrinsic motion of light ("velocity c") "sweeps out" a third spatial dimension, creating, expanding, and cooling a 3-D spatial volume.
 The energy component of light is therefore 2-dimensional, while the entropy component corresponds to the 3rd spatial dimension.
 The entropy "drive" of light (free electromagnetic radiation) is the "intrinsic motion" of light, as gauged by the universal electromagnetic constant "c".